mar-v-in/BlankStore/README.md

 NOGAPPS-BlankStore
 ==================

 An open source Google Play Store client.
-Part of NOGAPPS Project.
+Part of μg Project.

 ###License
-> Copyright 2012 NOGAPPS Project
+> Copyright 2012 μg Project Team

 > Licensed under the Apache License, Version 2.0 (the "License");
 > you may not use this file except in compliance with the License.